Stay in two to three-star lodges on this week-long Northern Malawi Safari.

-Highlights on this Budget Malawi Lodge Safari, starting and ending in Lilongwe, include:
+Highlights of this Budget Malawi Lodge Safari, starting and ending in Lilongwe, include:

 A fun and affordable lodge tour of scenic northern Malawi, exploring a great mix of wilderness areas and Lake Malawi beaches and villages.

-Malawi’s oldest and largest national park, Nyika covers an area of about 3200 km² (1250 mile²) on the Nyika Plateau.
+Today we continue further north to Nyika National Park, after breakfast.
+Reaching Nyika Park we have a picnic lunch at the gate before driving into the park to our camp in the heart of the bush.
+Malawi’s oldest and largest national park, Nyika covers an area of about 3200 km² (1250 mile²) of the Nyika Plateau.

 Today we explore the untamed wilderness area on morning and afternoon game drives and bush walks.

+The protected area consists of endless rolling hills and open valleys, covered in pine forests, heather and montane grasslands scattered with wildflowers.
+Its rich flora draws diverse wild animals and an abundance of birdlife, with over 400 bird species.
 Nyika National Park is home to zebras, elephants, lions, buffalo and a variety of antelope species, such as bushbuck, eland, reedbuck and roan antelopes.
-The game park is also said to host one of central Africa's highest densities of leopards, along with jackals, bushpig, warthogs, klipspringers and hyenas.
+The game park is also said to host one of central Africa's highest densities of leopards, along with jackals, bush pigs, warthogs, klipspringers and hyenas.

-Lake Malawi is flanked by scenic mountains offering a beautiful setting.
+Lake Malawi is flanked by scenic mountains offering a beautiful setting for our last day of exploring.
 We enjoy a day of leisure on the sandy Lake Malawi beaches and surrounding area.

 More on this Discounted Tour